Slashgear/personal-blog/content/posts/hunting-webpack-performances.md

 Once the migration from `node-sass` to `sass` (new Sass re-implementation) and the update of `sass-loader`, I was shocked!
 It took me about 10 minutes because there were few breaking changes and I **gained more than 1min30** on the build time.

-The sadness of telling me that I had lost a morning was quickly replaced by the joy of having managed to reduce the build time by a quarter.
+I lost a morning on gaining 17 seconds and I spent 10 minutes to win 1min30.🤣

 ### IgnorePlugin, TerserPlugin